 Five Biblical Principles for Tax Policy

-Download StudyThe Bible teaches that businesses, established through God’s institute of commerce, are the economic engine of a free-market society and generate the best products and services with the best value and availability, due in part to personal incentive and competition.
-As already witnessed in this Bible study series, in this specific regard, the institution of commerce is set in contrast to God’s ordained institution of government, which by its nature is a monopoly in every country.
+Download StudyThe Bible teaches us that businesses, established through God’s institute of commerce, are the economic engine of a free-market society.
+Businesses generate the best products and services with the best value and availability, due in part to personal incentive and competition.
+The institution of commerce is set in contrast to God’s ordained institution of government, which by its nature is a monopoly in every country.
 The institution of government cannot benefit from competition and, by its very nature and God-given purpose for its existence, is not in a position to produce the best products or services.
 What government does best in a free-market society is to referee the free market in order to create a level playing field in a fallen world, because undoubtedly some will take unfair advantage if no form of punishment or consequence exists for bad behavior.

 May God enlighten you as you study each of these overarching principles that serve to create a nation’s tax policy that He is pleased with—and works best for everyone in the nation.